Islamic design

 Western gardens

-The Western landscaping with which we are familiar tends to be the formalised terraces of Italy and France, with their dominance of man over nature, or the exaggerated naturalistic styles of England.
-I should also add that there is, possibly, a precursor by two hundred years to the naturalistic English gardens at the Villa Lante, Bagnaia, Italy.
-These gardens visually stretched away from the house in attempts to dominate or make monuments of nature and focus attention on distant sculptings of the landscape, and exercise which took considerable effort in terms of men and horsepower.
-Another point worth considering is that, because of the scale of the planting, the designers and owners would not have been able to see the full fruits of their exercises in their lifetimes.
+The Western landscaping with which we are now most familiar tends to be the formalised terraces of Italy and France, with their dominance of man over nature, or the exaggerated naturalistic styles of England.
+There is, possibly, a precursor by two hundred years to the naturalistic English gardens at the Villa Lante, Bagnaia, Italy.
+These gardens visually stretched away from the house in attempts to dominate or make monuments of nature and focus attention on distant sculpting of the landscape, an exercise which took considerable effort in terms of men and horsepower.
+As mentioned earlier, it is important to consider that, because of the scale of the planting, the designers and owners would not have been able to see the full fruits of their exercises in their lifetimes but must have had the self-confidence to create settings for future generations.

 Perhaps William Kent is an exception in that it can be argued he took considerable pains to create visual links between house and surrounding landscaping, though he and those whom he influenced, were more concerned with visual effect than practical coordination.
 In this there is a distinct difference between concentration and focus on nature as an aesthetic interpretation of perfection, and nature as an interpretation of paradise – an aesthetic, compared with a reflective exercise or pursuit.